About the Shelter

 Designated quarantine area- that will further allow staff to separate sick or injured animals, dangerous and potentially dangerous dogs as well as animals that have been brought to the shelter due to a biting incident.

-LEED Silver Certification- To save on long term operating costs, reduce energy usage and make the building more environmentally “friendly”, the County is pursuing LEED Silver certification for the building.
+LEED Silver Certification- To save on long term operating costs, reduce energy usage and make the building more environmentally “friendly”, the County earned LEED Silver certification for the building.
 As a result, the County anticipates energy usage to be the same in the much larger new shelter as it was in the old shelter built in 1985.

 The 17,005 square foot shelter was designed by Daggett & Grigg Architects.
 Edison Foard Inc. of Charlotte, selected for its past experience in building animal shelters, was the general contractor for the project.
 Edison Foard was awarded a bid in the amount of $3,323,410 for the construction, funds which the County set aside over several years before construction began in early 2013.